-2. Turn the adjuster counterclockwise 22 clicks so that the punch mark (2) on the adjuster aligns with the reference punch mark (3).
+2. Turn the adjuster counterclockwise approximately 2 turns (CBR1000RR) or 2 1/2 turns (CBR1000RR ABS) so that the punch mark (2) on the adjuster aligns with the reference punch mark (3).
 This is the standard position.

 To Reduce Compression Damping (SOFT):